SHR1SHAK/Special-tool-for-special-use/README.md

 ```
 irm https://massgrave.dev/get | iex
 ```
--   You will see the activation options.
+-   You will see the activation types for either Windows or Office.
 Follow the on-screen instructions.
 -   That's all.

 ---